Mohamed-khattab/PintOs-phase-two/doc/userProg.md

 ### DATA STRUCTURES
 - A1: Copy here the declaration of each new or changed `struct` or `struct` member, global or static variable, `typedef`, or enumeration.
 Identify the purpose of each in 25 words or less.

+#### thread.h

+struct list child_processe_list : list for all child process. struct thread* parent_thread : pointer to the parent process;
+int child_status : when the parent is waitingon its child process child status is updated. struct file* executable_file : the current file that the process executes. struct semaphore wait_child_sema : the parent uses it to block itself until the child process finishes its execution. struct semaphore parent_child_sync_sema; : the parent uses it to block itself until the child process is loaded. struct list_elem child_elem : struct for the list of the process’s children.

+bool is_child_creation_success : to check if child created or a problem happened to communicate with other functions.
+#### thread.c

+init all data structures that we added into thread.h

+  sema_init(&t->parent_child_sync_sema,0);
+  sema_init(&t->wait_child_sema,0);
+  list_init(&t->open_file_list);
+  list_init(&t->child_processe_list);
+  t->parent_thread = running_thread();
+  t->child_status = -2;

 ### ALGORITHMS
 - A2: Briefly describe how you implemented argument parsing.
 How do you arrange for the elements of argv[] to be in the right order?
 How do you avoid overflowing the stack page?

+in function
+ tid_t
+process_execute (const char *file_name)

+we should parase the input and get the file name to be excuted. then we create a new thread to excute file name and the parent thread should sleep untill the child finished. parent and child have the same priority so we should make parent sleep to avoid race condition and if we want to change the priority, phasae 2 may pass all test but it's sure that the other tests in the rest phases will fail. we check if the child started successfully or not if not we should return error but when this boolean variable is_child_creation_success set true or false ?

+in Start_Process fuction

+in this function we check success -that already implemented if it happened we set the boolean variable is_child_creation_success its true now. and we should rehandle the wake and sleep of parent and child by using sema_up(&parent->parent_child_sync_sema);
+sema_down(&child->parent_child_sync_sema);
+we should wake up the parent and make child sleep the parent should kill the child to avoid zombies.

 ### RATIONALE
 - A3: Why does Pintos implement strtok_r() but not strtok()?

+Strok_r() is an updated version of strok() which is safer. since The reason for that is that strok() uses a global variable which is not safe as we knows to keep track of the string position.
+So using strok() in multiple strings simultaneously may lead to race conditions! and we should  to avoid that.

 - A4: In Pintos, the kernel separates commands into an executable name and arguments.
 In Unix-like systems, the shell does this separation.
 Identify at least two advantages of the Unix approach.

+Allowing the shell to separate the commands will provide a layer of abstraction to the code because the shell is a userprogram, so the validation and separation are made in the user side rather than the kernel’s.

 ## SYSTEM CALLS